Alwyn Court: Facade

 In contrast to many luxury apartment buildings erected at the beginning of the 20th century, which contained ornate detailing mostly on the bottom and top stories, the Alwyn Court's decoration is spread throughout all parts of the facade.
-The decorative terracotta details on the facade include quattrocento-style pilasters, baldachin-like canopies, and crowned salamanders representing Francis I. The Alwyn Court uses terracotta because, at the time of its construction, it cost one-third as much as other material such as stone.
+The decorative terracotta details on the facade include quattrocento-style pilasters, baldachin-like canopies, and crowned salamanders representing Francis I, in addition to fleurs-de-lis, cameos, and escutcheons.
+The Alwyn Court uses terracotta because, at the time of its construction, it cost one-third as much as other material such as stone.
 Since it was possible to reuse the molds that were used to bake the terracotta, the amount of decoration was limited only by the number of unique designs.

 The Alwyn Court's twelve-story facade is divided into three horizontal sections: a four-story base, a five-story shaft, and a three-story crown.
 These sections are separated by large decorative bands.
 The northern facade, on 58th Street, is divided vertically into five bays while the western facade on Seventh Avenue is subdivided into four bays.
-The main entrance is on Seventh Avenue.
 Each bay has three sash windows per floor, which are separated from each other by vertical mullions and spandrels.
 There are decorative spandrel panels between the windows on each floor.
 Additionally, the bays are separated horizontally by decorative pilasters topped with Corinthian-style capitals.
 Above the twelfth story, a cornice projects from the roof.

 The northern and western facades are joined by a rounded corner, which contains an ornately detailed, recessed entrance archway.
 According to architectural writer Frank Winkler, rounded corners were desirable because their "simultaneous command [...] of two streets furnishes an interior attraction which any occupier would be delighted to acquire...".
 The corner entrance served as the Alwyn Court's main entrance before the building's renovation in 1938, when the ground-floor corner space was reconfigured into retail space.
+The modern-day main entrance is on Seventh Avenue, closer to the elevators than the original corner elevators.